FEATURE //

 Do you want to take two (2) longer stints or four (4) short city breaks?
 Do you want to travel halfway across the world, or just hop over the Atlantic?

-Choosing how you want to allocate those days is based on your individual travel style and travel goals for the year.
+Choosing how to allocate those days is based on your individual travel style and travel goals for the year.
 A reasonable travel goal could be this: You want to volunteer in Nicaragua, experience San Fermin (Running of the Bulls) in Pamplona, and take a city break to Krakow, Poland before the end of the year.

 Remember: You may also want to save a few days for when you are summoned by family for Thanksgiving and Christmas holidays.